TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/009 File data storage.md

 }
 ```

 The point is, we will read data from the file and load into these two collections.
 The collections are essentially our database tables.
-If we were to need more entities in the future, e.g. Category, we would add more collections.
+If we were to need more model classes in the future, e.g. Category, Project, or something else, we would add more collections.

-We could use IList, List or other types of collections, but the Collection will behave similar to how we can interact with the database later on, using Entity Framework Core.
-So we use ICollection to prepare.
+We could use `IList`, `List` or other types of collections,
+but the Collection will behave similar to how we can interact with the database later on, using Entity Framework Core.
+So we use ICollection to practice.

 ## File context

-This class is responsible for reading and writing.
+This class is responsible for reading and writing the data from/to the file.

-First, we create the FileContext in the FileData project.
+First, we create the `FileContext` class in the FileData project.

 The final version of the class can be found [here](https://github.com/TroelsMortensen/WasmTodo/blob/master/FileData/FileContext.cs).